-With the departure of the cavalry, the Persian forces left to face them were significantly reduced in numbers.
-The Athenians knew that to stay on the defensive in Marathon would mean returning to a destroyed home, their city plundered and burned.
+With the departure of the cavalry, the Persian army left to face them were significantly reduced in numbers.
+The Athenians knew that to stay on the defensive in the battle of Marathon would mean returning to a destroyed home, their city plundered and burned.
 And worse — to the slaughter or imprisonment of their families; their wives; their children.

 With no choice but to act, the Greeks took the initiative.
 And they possessed one final secret weapon against their enemy, by the name of Miltiades — the general who led the attack.
 Years prior, he had accompanied the Persian king, Darius I, during his campaigns against the fierce nomadic warrior tribes north of the Caspian Sea.
 He betrayed Darius when tensions rose with Greece, returning home to take a command in the Athenian army.